Non-Banking Financial Company – Micro Finance Institution

 - It shall accept Public Funds.

-- Housing Finance Company: These NBFCs finance the acquisition or construction of House, including the development of lands used for constructing a new house.
+- Housing Finance Company: These NBFCs Micro finance company the acquisition or construction of House, including the development of lands used for constructing a new house.

 - Chit Fund Company: They are engaged in the business of management, conducting, and supervision of Chit Schemes.
 The operations of Chit Funds are governed by the Chit Fund Act 1982, whereas RBI governs Deposit-taking activities of these NBFCs.